mxcube/mxcubeweb/docs/source/dev/environment.md

 ### 7. Running the application (server)

 ```
-# Start redis-server (if not already running)
-# Open a new terminal:
-conda activate mxcubeweb
-redis-server

 # In the previous terminal:
 # The paths passed below need to be the absolute paths
 # to the HardwareObjectsMockup.xml and build directories